 Our huge thanks to these singers who share their valuable skills to ensure the choir runs relatively smoothly!

 Ros Johnson - 'The Admin Guru' Ros is our choir Manager and she makes things simple for us.
 She has immeasurable skill in making sure everyone turns up at the right time, in the right place and wearing the right clothes!
 This can be close to a miracle!
 She also creates our beautiful videos.

 Frankie Pollak: Design of new costumes and concept.
 Giving us a new look and a true identity

 Annabelle Knowles: Is our Assistant Director.
 Annabelle is invaluable with rehearsal help and tutoring sectionals plus musical back up, which speeds up our learning no end and saving masses of valuable time!

 Anne Pengelly: Anne designed our lighting rig and, with Annabelle, rigs it every single gig!
-They arrive early and leave later, and it is such an important and time consuming job - Huge thanks to both of them!
+They arrive early and leave late, and it is such an important and time consuming job - Huge thanks to both of them!

 Our wonderful singers